AlexanderSchuetz97/jni-simple/README.md

 to check anyway, because the API heavily relies on callbacks which are passed to JVMTI as raw function pointers.
 Checking those for validity is not really possible without changing the API at a higher level, which is not a goal of this crate.
 In addition to that, jvmti is not needed for most use cases, so I suspect that it will see little use.

+Info: The asserts perform some best effort checks that verify that misuse of critical arrays or strings occurs.
+These checks require the use of thread local which is only available with the std feature.
+Should the std feature be disabled, then those checks are not done.

 ## Further Info